codebyartcom/codebyart-chess/README.md

 1. Go to your repository Settings > Pages
 2. Under "Build and deployment", select "GitHub Actions" as the source
 3. Push to the `main` branch to trigger automatic deployment
+4. Wait a few minutes for the deployment to complete

 The site will be available at: `https://yourusername.github.io/codebyart-chess/`

+**Important:** The `vite.config.ts` is configured with `base: '/codebyart-chess/'`.
+If you rename your repository, update this value to match your new repository name.

 ### Manual Deployment